 - Official transcripts from all previous higher education institutions attended.

 - A letter indicating your commitment to pursuing a career in the field of higher education, and a description of your potential research topic for dissertation study.

-- A 1,000-word essay that discusses the most critical issue facing four-year higher education today, the reasons for choosing this issue, and the implications of the issue for the future of four-year higher education.
+- A 1,000-word essay that discusses the most critical issue facing two-year higher education today, the reasons for choosing this issue, and the implications of the issue for the future of two-year higher education.

-- Two letters of reference, including at least one from a faculty member who can speak to the ability of the applicant to conduct research and to write at the graduate level.
+- Two letters of reference, including at least one from a faculty member who can speak to your ability to conduct research and to write at the graduate level.